 If the MBS Service Area IE is included in the MULTICAST GROUP PAGING message, the NG-RAN node shall take it into account during multicast group paging, as specified in TS 23.247 [44].

 If the UE Paging List IE is included in the MULTICAST GROUP PAGING message, the NG-RAN node shall, if supported, use it according to TS 38.304 [12].
 If absent, the NG-RAN node shall perform multicast group paging of the MBS session in all paging occasions within at least one default paging cycle, as specified in TS 38.304 [12].

+If the MBS Session Activation IE is in the MULTICAST GROUP PAGING message, the NG-RAN node shall, if supported, use it according to TS 38.300 [8].

 8.5.2.3 Abnormal Conditions